pinkpong111/governance-rules-theory/README.md

 | **2** | Supervised Delegation | Supervised Fine-Tuning (SFT) | Provides labeled examples; agent executes but governing layer validates each output | I trend positive across θd calibration cycles; escalation rate fesc falling |
 | **3** | Feedback Only | Preference Optimization (DPO/RLHF) | Agent makes autonomous judgments; governing layer provides reward signal only | fesc ≤ τu-1 sustained; I ≥ τu-2 trending stable |
 | **4** | Withdrawal | Autonomous Deployment | Governing layer monitors drift signals only; intervenes only on threshold breach | All four Rest Mode entry conditions met (AND) |

+**What DFG adds beyond the standard ML pipeline:** The standard DAP → SFT → DPO → Deployment pipeline defines *what* to do at each stage.
+DFG adds three elements that the standard pipeline does not specify:

+1. **Measurable transition criteria:** Each phase transition is governed by specific observable conditions (I trend, fesc trajectory, λlog threshold), not by fixed epoch counts or subjective evaluation.
+This converts phase transitions from engineering judgment calls into governance protocol decisions.
+2. **Withdrawal as the explicit design target:** The standard pipeline treats deployment as the final stage.
+DFG treats deployment as Phase 4 of a withdrawal protocol — the governing layer's goal is explicitly to reach a state where it can stop managing, which reframes every earlier phase as a step toward that withdrawal.
+3. **Failure case routing:** When a domain fails after Phase 4 withdrawal, the standard pipeline has no structured re-entry protocol.
+DFG's Collapse Recovery procedure (above) specifies which phase to re-enter based on which failure case triggered the collapse, preventing wasteful full restarts.

 **Why Phase 1 cannot be skipped:** SFT alone is insufficient for domains containing unfamiliar concepts, dense acronyms, or high context dependency.
 Without direct knowledge injection first, the agent cannot form coherent local rules — the Seed Expansion Protocol has no accumulated log mass to work with.
 Direct management in Phase 1 is what creates the λlog substrate that later phases build on.